zuwiki/dove_py/SPECIFICATION.md

 Data
 ====

-Here are the data models, they are represented in the system as JSON objects.
+The data models are currently SQLAlchemy Entities, although that is likely to change in the future.

 Tasks
 -----

-  - `id`* A unique task identifier
+  - `uid` A unique task identifier
-  - `description`* A short description
+  - `description` A short description
   - `details` Further task details, possibly a document stored as Base64
   - `completed` Whether or not the task has been completed
   - `start` When the task begins.
   - `due` When the task is due
   - `tags` A list of strings each representing a tag
   - `owner` Single user id of the creator
-  - `participators` A list of ids for users allowed to see and edit the task
+  - `participators` A list of ids for users allowed to see and edit the task (TODO)
   - `lastmodified` Date and time of the task's last change

-Required fields are noted with an asterisk.
-The `id` is generated for you and returned upon task creation.
+`description` is the *only* required field, everything else is either defaulted, optional, or generated.
+The `uid` is generated for you and returned upon task creation.
 The field `completed` defaults to `False`.
 The field `owner` is defaulted to your user.id.

 Users
 -----

-  - `id` A unique user identifier
+  - `uid` A unique user identifier
   - `email` The user's contact email address
   - `password` A salted hash of the user's password
   - `salt` A salt for the user's password
   - `fullname` The users's IRL full name
-  - `tagtree` see [Tag Tree]
+  - `tagtree` see the Tag Tree section

 Tag Tree
 --------